 Sanitize, deodorize and clean them by washing all your sheets, pillows, toppers in hot water in your washing machine.
-Depending on the size of your bedding, you need to take them to a laundromat or a dry cleaner.
+Depending on your bedding size, you need to take them to a laundromat or a dry cleaner.
 Consider the instructions given on the tags of the bedding.
 Pillows are usually safe to wash in the washing machine.

 Deodorize using sprinkling soda

-Baking soda is a great chemical for removing odors from fabrics.
+Baking soda is an excellent chemical for removing odors from fabrics.
 240 ml of baking soda is enough for a twin-sized mattress.
 Adjust your quantity according to your mattress size.

 A queen or king-sized mattress requires the whole box of baking soda.
 Mix essential oil to the baking soda before sprinkling it on.
-Take a small amount of white vinegar or detergent into the baking soda which helps to penetrate and remove your mattress’s stains.
+Take a small amount of white vinegar or detergent into the baking soda, which helps to penetrate and remove your mattress’s stains.
 You can also use peppermint, lavender, or eucalyptus for deodorization and dust removal.

 Keep the baking soda on the mattress for 1 hour at the least

 Allowing the baking soda on the mattress helps to absorb the oil and smell.
+For a powerful smell, you can keep the soda on for up to 24 hours.
 If the mattress has a strong smell like urine, let it stay longer until the smell completely goes away.
-For a really strong smell, you can keep the soda on for up to 24 hours.

 Vacuum the mattress thoroughly